As an almost 40-year-old woman, diet matters to me tremendously as I know how much it impacts my energy levels.

 I always make sure that the veggies I chose support my nitric oxide and energy levels.
 They usually come from different flavor families and their textures vary as well.

 Another significant point I would like to make is that, it turns out that when you eat other anions like sulphate or thiocyanate containing vegetables that you can affect cell rate nitrate levels quite dramatically.
-That simply means some plant foods such as cassava, cabbage, turnips, broccoli, brussel sprouts, and cauliflower may have more benefit for your cardiovascular health and endurance than others.
+That simply means some plant foods such as cassava, cabbage, turnips, broccoli, brussels sprouts, and cauliflower may have more benefit for your cardiovascular health and endurance than others.

 That’s right – not only do you need to eat the right nutrients to support your daily energy, but you also need to make sure you prepare them correctly so they maintain their nutritional value.